Mystic-Forge/Bestitched-Docs/file-formats/selection-table.md

 This field can not use any special syntax.

 ## Cost
 With a default of 0, this field can be ignored in most cases.
-It is used as a way to "spend" a balance when selecting a table of things.
+It is used as a way to 'spend' a balance when selecting a table of things.
 This is mostly used in the context of enemy wave spawning, but it can be used in other places too.
 For this example, we'll show it in the context of spawning enemies.
 Starting with a basic table file:
 ```
 [[slime]]